felixalacampagne/account/mysql.md

 NB Workbench needs a configuration to allow updates and deletes without where clauses!
 Edit > Preferences > SQL Editor > Safe updates

+User 'account' has exceeded the 'max_questions' resource (current value: 99999)

+Use workbench to set the limits for user 'account' to zero.
+Then
+FLUSH PRIVILEGES;
+in a query window.

 ## Export from H2
 CALL CSVWRITE('account_h2.csv',